 BK = bike.
 DA = drive alone.
-WK = walk.
+HBU = home-based university. .
+S2 = 2 person shared ride.
+S3 = 3+ person shared ride..
 TA = transit auto.
 TW = transit walk.
+WK = walk.

-The mode choice parameters show a higher likelihood of using transit and nonmotorized modes when the university and student's home are in CBD, Dense Urban, or Urban Areas.
-Transit auto modes are more likely when the university is in a CBD or Dense Urban area.
+The mode choice parameters show a higher likelihood of using transit and nonmotorized modes when the university and student's home are in the central business district or a dense urban or urban area.
+Transit auto modes are more likely when the university is in a central business district or dense urban area.